-Mountain Laurel (Kalmia latifolia) is a broad leaf evergreen that grows and flowers well in full sun to part shade, making it a versatile shrub in the landscape.
+Mountain Laurel (Kalmia latifolia) is a broadleaf evergreen that grows and flowers well in full sun to part shade, making it a versatile shrub in the landscape.
 The broad, dark green leaves provide interest all year long.
-In spring clusters of cup-shaped flowers open in shade of white, pink and red.
+In spring, clusters of cup-shaped flowers open in the shades of white, pink, and red.
 It's a favorite of bees and butterflies.

 Growing Conditions and General Care

 Mountain Laurel is hardy to zone 5.
 It will need to be protected in winter with burlap barriers to block the winter wind in colder areas.

 Purchase plants from your local garden center.
 Look for the hardiest varieties for cold areas.
 Plant shrubs from spring after all the danger of frost has passed to summer in well-drained, moist, acidic, cool soils.
 Avoid windy areas, if possible.
 Space plants 4 to 6 feet (1.2 to 1.8 m) apart.